Venryx/webpack-string-replacer/README.md

 #### `rules.X.fileMatchCount` - number | {min?: number, max?: number}

-> Based on total file matches. (if a file was in a non-matching chunk, it doesn't count toward this total)
+> Based on the number of file matches, in chunks not already avoided by the chunk include/exclude filters. (condition must be met for at least one compilation)
 >
 > Examples: (see rules.X.chunkMatchCount)